-Our worker’s compensation system is designed to help injured employees make ends meet while they’re out of work.
+Our worker’s compensation system is designed to protect both employers and employees from the unexpected cost of workplace accidents.
 But the government also sees to it that it won’t be abused by people wanting a “free ride”.

-Basically, your worker’s compensation benefits only last for as long as you are not yet capable of earning the same income you had before the injury.
-Or the state’s time limit has passed.
-Whichever comes first.
+Basically, worker’s compensation benefits will only last for as long as you are not yet capable of earning the same income you had before the injury.

-How Long Can You Stay Out on Worker’s Comp?
+How Long Can You Be Out of Work While on Worker’s Comp?

 So if you’re wondering how long you can stay out on worker’s comp, the answer varies.
 It depends on your state and the nature of your disability.
 As a general rule of thumb, employees may only go back to work once they get the green light from their doctors.
 This can be anywhere from a few weeks to a few years.

 If you haven’t received a certification from your doctor that you are fit enough to work, your employer cannot force you to.
 Besides, doing so could be counterproductive.

 Even if you haven’t yet made a full recovery, it’s still possible for you to get back to work.
 Provided that you adhere to the doctor’s work restrictions.

 Employers are also responsible for providing the injured worker a “reasonable accommodation“.
 This refers to adjustments that have to be made in the workplace to give disabled workers a chance to be as productive as their abled coworkers.
 This includes installing a ramp, reassigning jobs, or modifying the work schedule among others.